 He has visited diverse destinations, camped, stayed in luxury lodges, and participated in a range of activities across Africa.

-Get the best tour for your budget and unique requirements, with New African Safaris’ personal safari planning services for safari tours, by Pierre.
+Get the best tour for your budget and unique requirements, with New African Safaris’ personal safari planning services for safari tours by Pierre and team.

 Why travel with New African Safaris?